MicrosoftDocs/bot-docs/articles/azure-bot-service-quickstart.md

 5. Back in the Azure Portal, assure the **app ID** field is auto-populated for you, and paste the password that you copied (in step 3 above) into the password field.
 > [!TIP]
-> If the **app ID** field is not auto-populated, you can retrieve it by signing in to the
+> If the **app ID** field is not auto-populated, you can retrieve it by signing into the
 > <a href="https://apps.dev.microsoft.com" target="_blank">Microsoft Application Registration Portal</a>
 > and copying the application ID from your application's registration settings.